 1.1 Applicability Factors

 These three project characteristics play an important role in determining how the Stormwater Regulations discussed in Section 1.2 are applied to a project.
 The applicant will use this Section to identify the project’s development type, watershed, and earth disturbance area.
-This information, in conjunction with the requirement-specific exemptions in Section 1.2, is necessary for determining applicability and the project’s Review Path in Chapter 2.
+This information, in conjunction with the requirement-specific exemptions in Section 1.2 and clarifications provided for Stormwater Retrofits in Section 1.3, is necessary for determining applicability and the project’s Review Path in Chapter 2.

 Of the three key applicability factors, one - earth disturbance - can change during the course of design and construction.
 If the earth disturbance threshold changes, the applicant must return to Section 1.1.3 to verify whether the project’s applicability determinations have changed.